bdikbas/cse15l-lab-reports/Lab_Report_2.md

    ![Screen Shot 2023-01-29 at 3 57 46 PM](https://user-images.githubusercontent.com/122579715/215363524-6707336e-29de-4918-ba27-d98d28d0bf92.png)

    The bug is the fact that the contents of the input array aren't being copied into the newArray.
-In addition to that, the newArray isn't even being returned.
+In addition to that, the newArray isn't even being returned, which is what motivated me to fix the method.
+In the for loop, I swapped the newArray and arr functions so that the array could be copied properly and be placed in reverse order in newArray.
+I also had the newArray be returned because the function in reverse is the reverse that is supposed to be returned.

    **Before**